 While XLF does hold banks, it also holds insurers and other types of financials.
-KBE is a more focused collection of more than 60 banks, including national brands like Bank of America to smaller regionals like Montana-based Glacier Bancorp, Inc. (NASDAQ:GBCI), which is less than $3 billion by market cap.
-These stocks will not only benefit from any anti-regulation action from the new Trump administration, but also future interest rate hikes — including the likely ramp-up after December’s Fed meeting.
+KBE is a more focused collection of dozens of banks, including national brands like Bank of America and smaller regionals.
+These stocks will benefit from any future interest rate hikes.

 Type: Sector (Defense)